Glosseta/storedat-api-starter-template/README.md

 # Stordat API Starter

+Unleash the power of Web3 storage with a single GraphQL API over decentralized storage providers like Arweave and Filecoin.
+[Storedat API](https://storedat.io) is one of the easiest ways to start using decentralized web3 storage without the hassle of managing wallets, signing for transactions, paying for uploads, etc..

-Welcome to the starter template repo to get going with the [Storedat API](https://storedat.io).
-Use this repo to get an understanding of how to integrate the API into your app or use it as a base for your project!
+Use this starter template repo to get going with the [Storedat API](https://storedat.io).
+You can use it to give you an example of how to integrate the API into your app or you can even use it as a base for your own project!

 ## How to get started